 - 1. The rider is responsible for knowing where the judge tent, dock check-in, and start and end course buoys are located on the event site and waterway. - 2.
-To start the run, the rider will be picked up by boat at the designated starting area giving the rider and boat enough distance to get full speed and wave formed before hitting the start buoy. - 3.
-Competitors must choose which side they will ride (starboard or port) at registration and must confirm with the driver what side they will be riding on before being pulled up. - 4.
+To start the run, the rider will be picked up by boat at the designated starting area giving the rider and boat enough distance to get full speed and wave formed before hitting the start buoy.

+- 3. Competitors must choose which side they will ride (starboard or port) at registration and must confirm with the driver what side you will be riding on prior to being pulled up. - 4.
 The rider is on the course when the rider reaches the start buoy. - 5.
 The rider is off course when the rider passes the end buoy. - i.
 If the trick is started before the end buoy, and completed past the end buoy trick will be counted in scoring. - ii.
-Once a rider has passed the end buoy, the rider is to cease all tricks or combos in a reasonable time. follow behind the boat to set up for a second pass.
-Rider to fall off wave at designated startup area or when waved off by the boat crew.
-The boat turns around to bring tow rope and pick up rider for the second pass. - iii.
+Once a rider has passed the end buoy, the rider is to cease all tricks and follow behind the boat to set up for a second pass.
+Rider to fall off wave at designated startup area while boat turns around to bring tow rope and pick up rider for the second pass. - iii.
 If the rider falls just before the end buoy and the boat driver does not feel that they will have enough time to get the boat up to full speed, the boat driver will continue past the buoy while the pickup vessel takes the rider to the end starting point. - iv.
-On the second fall, per pass, no matter where on the course, the rider will be picked up and taken to the end buoy starting point for the next pass.
+On the second fall, no matter where on the course, the rider will be picked up by a pickup vessel and taken to the end buoy starting point for the next pass.
 If a second fall occurs during the return run, the rider will be picked up and returned to the starting/check-in dock. - v.
 After a fall, a competitor may only swim to their board.
-However, if your board moves far away from where you fall, we prefer to call the jet-ski to bring your board to you.
-If the rider swims back up the course to increase course length, the rider may be disqualified and given a zero score for their run for that day. .
+If the rider swims back up the course to increase course length, the rider may be disqualified and given a zero score for their run. - 6.
+No Transfers are allowed. - 7.
+Total number of falls 2 per pass.
+On 4th fall the second pass rider will be picked up and taken to the starting dock or shore no matter where the 4th fall occurs.